Skip to content

 During the event, Connectionary operated a booth at the Internet × Space Summit Pavilion (Hall 7 · 7S32).
 The company also delivered a seminar titled "Recent Trends in Space Data Centers" as part of the Data Center Summit.

-At the booth, Connectionary introduced its Structured Intelligence solution, AID (Atomic Intelligence Decomposition), along with industry analysis use cases.
+At the booth, Connectionary introduced AID (Atomic Intelligence Decomposition), a Structured Intelligence platform that transforms fragmented information into decision-ready intelligence, along with industry analysis use cases.
 The seminar shared insights into the latest developments in the space data center industry, including its value chain and the broader process of market formation, based on analyses conducted with AID.

 The presentation delivered by Connectionary CEO Jiwon Lee reached full capacity with 210 pre-registered attendees, and attracted more than 100 additional participants on-site during the event.